People's Network Computers

 Learn to use a mouse with the Mousing Around tutorial.

 Playing games is a great way to get used to using the mouse.
-Try playing Solitaire on our People's Network computers or one of the practice exercises on the Seniornet website.
+Try playing Solitaire on our People's Network computers.

 To learn more about the keyboard, try the short Learn my WayLearn my Way course (no headphones required).

 There are more games for mouse and keyboard on the Learn my Way website.

 Most of our libraries offer help and information to get you started.
 Our libraries are UK Online Centres and we offer IT Buddy and staff-led sessions, such as the Learn my Way basics course.
 Contact your local library for details.

 Help with using and staying safe on the internet